bensheldon/good_job/README.md

     mount GoodJob::Engine => 'good_job'
     ```

+1. Configure authentication.
 Because jobs can potentially contain sensitive information, you should authorize access.
 For example, using Devise's `authenticate` helper, that might look like:

     ```ruby
     # config/routes.rb